Standard Model Theory for the FCC-ee Tera-Z stage: Form factors and

-As discussed in Chapter \ref{sunfold}, the key objects in the deconvolution of observables in FCC-ee-Z are $2 \to 2$ processes.
-The leading, residuum terms are besides self-energies products of vertices.
-So vertices are central objects which can be calculated systematically order by order in radiative corrections.
-They constitute in form of form factors the hard, pure virtual, part of the calculation and allow for the study of the pointlike nature of the involved particles.
-Their poles correspond to universal anomalous dimensions which govern the infrared behaviour of QCD.
-In this chapter we explore it in details by discussing present status and perspective as, see Chapter \ref{sthstatus}, 3- and 4-loop vertex corrections to the Z-boson decay will be needed.
-Some important technicalities like $\gamma_5$ issue or beyond SM frameworks are also discussed, see section~\ref{ch-sff}.\ref{contr:rboels}.
+As discussed in Chapter \ref{sunfold}, the key objects in the deconvolution of observables in the FCC-ee-Z are $2 \to 2$ processes.
+The leading residuum terms are, besides self-energies, products of vertices.
+Thus, vertices are central objects that can be calculated systematically order by order in radiative corrections.
+They constitute, in the form of form factors, the hard, pure, virtual part of the calculation and allow for the study of the point-like nature of the involved particles.
+Their poles correspond to universal anomalous dimensions, which govern the infrared behaviour of QCD.
+In this chapter, we explore vertices in detail by discussing the current status and perspective as, see Chapter \ref{sthstatus}, three- and four-loop vertex corrections to the Z boson decay will be needed.
+Some important technicalities, such as the $\gamma_5$ issue or frameworks beyond the Standard Model are also discussed, see Section~\ref{ch-sff}.\ref{contr:rboels}.

-In general we have to distinguish the two cases of heavy, massive, or light, massless quarks or gluons.
-We need to keep the mass of the quark if the centre of mass energy is comparable to the mass of the quark in question.
-If the centre of mass energy is well above the production threshold we can safely neglect the quark mass in higher order calculations.
-Thus, at a future electron-positron collider the quarks up to the bottom quark will be in general considered massless while the mass of the top quark is kept.
+In general, we must distinguish the two cases of heavy, massive, or light, massless, quarks or gluons.
+We need to keep the mass of the quark if the centre-of-mass energy is comparable to the mass of the quark in question.
+If the centre-of-mass energy is well above the production threshold, we can safely neglect the quark mass in higher-order calculations.
+Thus, at a future electron--positron collider, quarks up to the bottom quark will, in general, be considered massless, while the mass of the top quark is retained.

-We will summarize status and prospects for the two cases in the following sections.
+We will summarize the status and prospects for the two cases in the following sections.

-\subsection{Massive Form factor}
+\subsection{Massive form factor}

-In the case of massive-quark form factor we have to consider couplings of a pair of heavy quarks to an external current through a scalar, pseudo-scalar, vector or axial-vector coupling.
-All of these coupling, but the pseudo-scalar one, are realized within the Standard Model through the couplings of quarks to the gauge bosons and the Higgs boson.
-Thus we will consider the following general coupling structure of a pair of massive quarks with momenta $q_1$ and $q_2$
+In the case of the massive-quark form factor, we have to consider couplings of a pair of heavy quarks to an external current through a scalar, pseudo-scalar, vector, or axial-vector coupling.
+All of these coupling, except the pseudo-scalar one, are realized within the Standard Model through the couplings of quarks to the gauge bosons and the Higgs boson.
+Thus, we will consider the following general coupling structure of a pair of massive quarks with momenta $q_1$ and $q_2$: